 Both concepts are almost new for me, I had to learn both concepts when I was improving the loading times of my blog.

-Let me tell you this.
+Let me tell you this in this WP Rocket Review.
 There will be a time when you will be obsessed with the loading time of your blog and one common destination for all bloggers to test the loading time is GT Metrix.

 When I was testing the loading time of my blog the one recommendation that always appeared was: add expires headers.